John Victor (footballer): Beginnings

-Born in Diadema, São Paulo, John joined Santos' youth setup in February 2011 at the age of 15, after starting out at São Paulo FC.
+Born in Diadema, São Paulo, John Victor joined Santos' youth setup in February 2011 at the age of 15, after starting out at São Paulo FC.
 In 2015, with the departure of Aranha, he was called up to train with the first team in some occasions.

-On 20 January 2016, John renewed his contract with Peixe until 2021, being definitely promoted to the main squad as a third choice behind Vanderlei and Vladimir.
+On 20 January 2016, John Victor renewed his contract with Peixe until 2021, being definitely promoted to the main squad as a third choice behind Vanderlei and Vladimir.
 He made his unofficial first team debut on 8 October, playing 25 minutes in a 1–1 friendly draw against Benfica.

 Loan to Portuguesa Santista

-On 11 December 2018, John was loaned to Portuguesa Santista for the 2019 season.
+On 11 December 2018, John Victor was loaned to Portuguesa Santista for the 2019 season.
 He was an undisputed starter during the 2019 Campeonato Paulista Série A2 before returning to his parent club.

 Breakthrough

-On 13 December 2019, John further extended his contract with Santos until December 2023.
+On 13 December 2019, John Victor further extended his contract with Santos until December 2023.
 Initially a fourth-choice behind Everson, Vladimir and João Paulo at the start of the 2020 campaign, he became a second-choice after Everson left and Vladimir was sidelined due to an injury.

-John made his official – and Série A – debut for Santos on 14 November 2020, starting and keeping a clean sheet in a 2–0 home win against Internacional.
+John Victor made his official – and Série A – debut for Santos on 14 November 2020, starting and keeping a clean sheet in a 2–0 home win against Internacional.
 He made his Copa Libertadores debut ten days later, playing the full 90 minutes and making several key stops in a 2–1 away success over LDU Quito.

-On 8 January 2021, John and teammate Wagner Leonardo tested positive for COVID-19.
+On 8 January 2021, John Victor and teammate Wagner Leonardo tested positive for COVID-19.
 Upon returning, he shared the starting spot with João Paulo before suffering a knee injury in August.

-After being fully recovered, John spent the 2022 campaign as a backup to undisputed starter João Paulo, playing in just two matches during the year.
+After being fully recovered, John Victor spent the 2022 campaign as a backup to undisputed starter João Paulo, playing in just two matches during the year.

 Loan to Internacional

-On 18 January 2023, Santos announced the loan of John to fellow top tier club Internacional until the end of the year; he also renewed his contract with his parent club until the end of 2025.
+On 18 January 2023, Santos announced the loan of John Victor to fellow top tier club Internacional until the end of the year; he also renewed his contract with his parent club until the end of 2025.

+Loan to Valladolid

+On 20 August 2023, John Victor was officially announced by Real Valladolid in the Spanish Segunda División, on loan for one year with a buyout clause.
+An initial backup to Jordi Masip, he was a starter between the months of September and October before returning to the bench.